Cyril-zip/AWS-SAA-C02-Study-Guide/README.md

 - FSx for Lustre is compatible with the most popular Linux-based AMIs, including Amazon Linux, Amazon Linux 2, Red Hat Enterprise Linux (RHEL), CentOS, SUSE Linux and Ubuntu.
 - Since the Lustre file system is designed for high-performance computing workloads that typically run on compute clusters, choose EFS for normal Linux file system if your requirements don't match this use case.
 - FSx Lustre has the ability to store and retrieve data directly on S3 on its own.
+- FSx for Lustre file system transparently presents S3 objects as files and allows you to write changed data back to S3.
+- FSx for Lustre provides the ability to both process the 'hot data' in a parallel and distributed fashion as well as easily store the 'cold data' on Amazon S3.

 ## Relational Database Service (RDS)